omesagroup/omesa/index.md

 ## Reference Architecture

-Once the fundamental building blocks have been established, the OMESA model aims to simplify software design by relying on a reference architecture which can be further decomposed into smaller, more specific blocks such as Core Capabilities and Design Patterns.
+Once the fundamental building blocks have been established, the OMESA model aims to simplify software design by relying on a reference architecture which can be further decomposed into smaller, more specific blocks.
 All of these elements can be part of an enterprise architecture but none of them are necessarily enforced.

 ![](/images/omesa_reference_arch_6.png)